 What is Co-parenting?

-Co-parenting may involve full-time Co-parenting or sharing custody of the child 50/50.
+Co-parenting may be full-time or sharing custody of the child 50/50.
+It depends on the agreement both parents come to, as well as any other specific legislations that may apply such as Illinois custody laws for unmarried parents or laws for custody for divorced couples in some other state.
 Full-time Co-parenting is when each parent spends more than half of their time with the child while sharing custody means the child spends some time with each parent.
-Co-parenting may also involve alternating weeks, with one parent taking care of the child during the week and the other parent taking care of the child on weekends.
+Co-parenting may also involve alternating weeks, with one parent taking care of the child during the week and the other taking care of the child on weekends.

 What are the Pros and Cons of Co-parenting?